perlin-network/noise/README.md

 ```

 ... in any goroutine you desire.
 The goroutine will block until the server is ready to start listening.

+See `examples/getting_started` for a full working example to get started with.

 ## Plugins